The ultimate guide to choosing a Confluence AI assistant

 Connections to multiple knowledge sources

+The best tools have broad, one-click integrations that cover your whole tech stack.
 For instance, platforms like eesel AI let you connect Confluence, Google Docs, Notion, and even your helpdesk like Zendesk into one unified knowledge base.

 Customization and control

-• Custom Prompts: You should be able to give the AI a personality and specific instructions, like, "You are a friendly HR assistant.
-Always be polite and professional."
+• Custom Prompts: You should be able to give the AI a personality and specific instructions, ensuring it matches your company's voice.

 • Custom Actions: The most capable assistants can do more than just talk.
-Look for the ability to have them trigger actions, like creating a Jira ticket or flagging a tough question for a human expert in Slack.
+Look for the ability to have them trigger actions, like creating a Jira ticket or flagging a question for a human expert in Slack.

 The best platforms let you start small.
 You can begin with a narrow, well-defined scope (like a single Confluence space) and then slowly expand the AI's knowledge as your team gets comfortable with how it works.